bormaxi8080/bormaxi8080/README.md

 Jul 2022 - [Telepathy](https://github.com/bormaxi8080/Telepathy) project updates

 Jun 2022 - Start a [facebook-ban-phrases](https://github.com/bormaxi8080/facebook-ban-phrases) project, the list of phrases in different languages for which you can get banned on Facebook

 May-Jun 2022 - Leave Russian Federation

 Mar-May 2022 - Prepare and change my server infrastructure and communities to the military situation in the world

-Mar 2022-Now - Nurnberg Trials 2.0 project help
+Mar 2022 - Aug 2024 - War Crimes Documentation project help (non-disclosured)

 Feb 2022 - Create [batu-poll-checker](https://github.com/bormaxi8080/batu-poll-checker) utility for monitoring the results of voting for orangutan Batu in the election of a New Year's mascot in Novosibirsk, Russia, february 2022, with all the world and Russian media wrote about this incident.
 Details is [here](https://www.facebook.com/sergey.a.boyko/posts/2039961386176848)